 If your engine is overheating in Tumwater you may need to speak with an auto technician about engine maintenance and repair options.
 But first make your way off the road as quickly and safely as possible and turn the vehicle off.
 If you continue to operate an overheating engine you will damage your vehicle.

 What might look like smoke coming from under the hood is likely steam, a sure sign you’ve got a problem.
 Maybe you got a whiff of something sweet (maple bars)?
 Could be leaking coolant.
 And yes, even a temperature gauge in the red zone is a sign of trouble!

-Help with an Overheating Engine near Tumwater
+Help with an Overheating Engine in Tumwater

 Contact the experienced professionals at Kohout’s Automotive & Alignment Center in Lacey.
 We’ve been helping drivers since 1972!
 For your convenience, we offer 24-hour towing service and a shuttle service to help you get your vehicle in and get you to work, back home, or wherever!
 We also provide RV repairs, wheel alignments, and classic car repairs.

 Serving Customers in Lacey, JBLM, Tumwater, and Olympia